google-deepmind/reverb/README.md

 met:

 1. Inserting a new item would cause the number of items in the Table to exceed its maximum capacity.
-Table’s removal strategy is used to determine which item to remove.
+Table's removal strategy is used to determine which item to remove.

-1. An item has been sampled more than the maximum number of times permitted by the Table’s rate limiter.
+1. An item has been sampled more than the maximum number of times permitted by the Table's rate limiter.
 Such item is deleted.

 Data elements not referenced anymore by any item are also deleted.